An expert says this is how to stop your knees hurting when you run

 Why can running cause knee pain?

 Something that might come as a surprise – it might not be the running causing your knee pain but external factors outside, like weak muscles, the surface you run on or not wearing proper running shoes (tsk tsk).
-Here's how each one can cause you to come unstuck.
+Read on to find out how each one can cause you to come unstuck, and how to treat them.

 Muscles weakness / imbalances